More people who influenced the easy town story and me

 Reading the Guardian has kept me going in many situations, and occasionally an article reassured me that I was on the right track, that I am not the only one who thinks about this or that, and sometimes I got a booyah moment when an journalist wrote about something I had only speculated about.

-And they taught me a lot about racism, and kept my eyes on the whole world, not least thanks to the excellent photos of the day.
+And they put racism on my radar, and kept my eyes on the whole world, not least thanks to the excellent photos of the day.
 And occasionally events reported by the Guardian spilled into the story, like the story of South Africans rising to end violence against women, a protest which inspired the story friends in the South Africa chapter of book 2, travelling.

 In short: I owe The Guardian a lot.